Building the right tech stack is key

 You have expertise that could change lives.
 Frameworks that could accelerate others' success.
 Insights that only come from your specific combination of experience.
 Every day that stays contained within corporate structures is a day those insights don't reach the people who need them most.

 When you give your power to systems or people whose limiting beliefs keep you small, you're not just losing time.
-You're losing the vitality that fuels everything else.
-Your relationships.
-Your health.
-Your sense of possibility.
-Some women I've known were so constrained by others' beliefs about what was possible for them that their brilliance never had room to breathe.
+You're losing the vitality that fuels everything else — your relationships, your health, your sense of possibility.
+Brilliance that never has room to breathe eventually stops trying.

 "Someday" assumes you have unlimited runway.
 But life has a way of clarifying priorities through circumstances you don't control.
-The executives who wait for perfect timing often find that timing makes the decision for them, but not in the way they hoped.
+The executives who wait for perfect timing often find that timing makes the decision for them — just not in the way they hoped.

 There's a particular kind of pain that comes from looking back and realizing you knew what you needed to do but chose comfort over calling.
 Not because you weren't capable, but because you convinced yourself the risk of action was greater than the risk of inaction.